This old-fashioned pimento cheese dip recipe will take you back in time! Quick to make, it's ready in 5 minutes and you only need 5 ingredients!

 Pimento cheese dip takes me back to my childhood.
-It's a recipe steeped in nostalgia, a homemade treat that was ever-present at barbecues, family gatherings and all manner of parties and get-togethers.
+It's a recipe steeped in old-fashioned nostalgia, a homemade treat that was ever-present at barbecues, family gatherings and all manner of parties and get-togethers.

 Jump to:

-- How to make pimento cheese dip
+- How to make pimento cheese

-- Other ways to use pimento cheese dip
+- Ways to use old-fashioned pimento cheese

-- Storage instructions
+- Storage and freezing

 - More southern food recipes